 Please note: We are committed to the on-going training of our staff and this may involve the recording of telephone conversations.

-Last revised May 2018.
+Last revised March 2019.

 Historical Trips reserves the right to use any photographs and images for Legitimate Interest to promote future holidays taken on a holiday by its employees or forwarded by any person on the holiday or connected to the holiday, on its website, in its social network marketing activities or for use in any other relevant promotional material.
 Should you wish not to be included in any photographs or videos, please inform a member of staff prior to holiday departure.